luanshixia/AutoCADCodePack/README.md

 * `SymbolPack` to help you draw symbols like arrows, etc.
 * `IronPython` to allow you use IronPython in AutoCAD

-You may write this with the code pack:
+You may write this elegant code with the code pack:

 ```csharp
 /// <summary>